blakenoll/TMU/_campus-links/campus-safety.markdown

   [Los Angeles County Emergency Survival Guide](http://lacoa.org/pdf/emergencysurvivalguide-lowres.pdf)
   \n\n## Questions or Comments\n\n* E-mail: campussafety@masters.edu\n\n* Guard Shack:
   (661) 362-2500"
-Daily Crime & Fire Log-body: "## Daily Crime and Fire Log\n\nThe Daily Crime Log includes a record of all crimes reported to campus safety that occurred anywhere within the department’s patrol jurisdiction and all fires reportedly occurring in the residence halls over the past 60 days.
-The log is designed to provide timelier details and greater information to the campus community than the annual statistical disclosures.
-  \n\nThe most recent 60 days of the log is available on the campus safety web page but the log is also available for public inspection upon request during regular business hours at the campus safety business office.
-Older portions of the log are available within two business days of request at the same location.
-Note: If a log entry disposition changes after 60 days have passed the log may not reflect those changes.
-In addition, under specific circumstances, the campus safety department may temporarily withhold information in the log. \n\nIn general, entries in this log will be given one of the following dispositions to reflect the current status of the incident: \n\n**Term\t                            Definition**\n\nActive
-  \                             Active investigation\nCleared (no follow-up necessary)
-  \   Incident resolved/no further action necessary\nCleared by Arrest\t            Incident
-  resolved by arrest\nCleared by Exception\t            Incident resolved — no arrest made\nReferred to LASD\t            Incident referred to Sheriff's Dept/follow-up.\nReferred
-  to Student Care            Incident referred to Student Care/follow-up.\nInactive\t
-  \                   No further action to be taken \nUnfounded\t                    Law enforcement determined no offense occurred \n\n[Daily Crime and Fire Log Stats.docx](/uploads/Daily%20Crime%20and%20Fire%20Log%20Stats.docx)\n"
 golf-cart-body: |-
   Golf Cart Safety Training Program